Alyed/Discord-RPC/tools/README.md

  Clears the entire output of a terminal.
 It is based on distribution.
 So if you are on Windows, it will execute `cls` to the terminal and this will clear the whole output.
 The same goes for Linux with their specific command to clear the output.
 Currently, it supports only Windows and Unix operating systems.

 #### configs.json
  It is the file where all of the user-related data are kept.
 Users can edit them according to their needs.
 On every run and restart, those data will be loaded.
 So that you can edit the data and can restart the script without disconnecting the RPC connection at all.
-Do check the `https://www.discord.com/developers` to know exactly how to modify the data to get the desired result.
+Do check the `[Discord Developer Protal](https://www.discord.com/developers)` to know exactly how to modify the data to get the desired result.

 #### error_handler.py
  An error handler module that will handle the error and return the output respecting or omitting user privacy.
 By default, it is configured to return information related to errors respecting user privacy.
 The error logs are saved to `log.txt` in the parent folder.